Symplectic foliated fillings of sphere cotangent bundles: Introduction

-Our next result (proved in Section \ref{subsec:cptleaf}) says that in a number of cases, a compact leaf in the contact foliation bounds a compact leaf in the symplectic filling. \begin{theorem} Suppose $(M^n,\F^3)$ is a foliated manifold with a leafwise contact structure $\xi^2 \subset T\F$.
-Suppose $W^{n+1}$ is a strong symplectic manifold with boundary $M$, and which is leafwise a strong symplectic filling.
-Further, let $L_M$ be a leaf of $M$ that is contactomorphic to either $\bS^3$, $\R \P^3$, a Lens space $L(p,1)$, or $\bT^3$ with the standard contact structure.
+Theorem \ref{thm:reeb} is proved in Section \ref{subsec:cohinv}.
+The proof uses the next result (proved in Section \ref{subsec:cptleaf}), which says that in a number of cases, a compact leaf in the contact foliation bounds a compact leaf in the symplectic filling. \begin{theorem} Suppose $(M^n,\F^3)$ is a compact foliated manifold with a leafwise contact structure and $W^{n+1}$ is a compact weak symplectic foliated filling of $M$.
+Furthermore, suppose $L_M$ is a leaf of $M$ that is contactomorphic to either $\bS^3$, $\R \P^3$, a Lens space $L(p,1)$, or $\bT^3$ with the standard contact structure.
 Then, $L_M$ bounds a compact leaf $L$ of $W$.
-In all cases except when $L_M=L(4,1)$, the leaf $L$ in the filling is the canonical filling of $L_M$.
-If $L_M=L(4,1)$, the leaf $L$ can be one of the two possible minimal fillings of $L(4,1)$ (see \cite{Hind:lens}). \end{theorem} Again this result illustrates a contrast between smooth foliations, and those with a strong symplectic form.
-If we have a smooth foliated filling, a compact leaf intersecting the boundary can typically be destroyed by perturbation.
-This is true even for codimension one foliations.
-For instance, if we assume that the filling is a taut foliation, we consider a loop transverse to the foliation and replace it by a Reeb component.
-As a result, all the leaves become open and the new compact leaf does not touch the boundary.
-The following is a consequence of Theorem \ref{thm:cptleaf}, and is proved in Section \ref{subsec:cptleaf}. \begin{corollary} Suppose $(M^n,\F^3)$ is a foliated manifold with a leafwise contact structure $\xi^2 \subset T\F$.
-Suppose $W^{n+1}$ is a strong symplectic manifold with boundary $M$, and which is leafwise a strong symplectic filling.
-Further, assume that any leaf of $M$ is contactomorphic to either $\bS^3$, $\R \P^3$, a Lens space $L(p,1)$, or $\bT^3$ with the standard contact structure.
-Then all the leaves of $W$ are compact and intersect the boundary. \end{corollary}
+The leaf $L$ in the filling is the canonical filling of $L_M$, except in the case when $L_M=L(4,1)$, where $L$ can be one of the two possible minimal fillings of $L(4,1)$ (see \cite{Hind:lens}). \end{theorem} This result illustrates a contrast between smooth foliations and symplectic foliations.
+If we have a smooth foliated filling, a compact leaf intersecting the boundary can typically be destroyed by perturbing the foliation as follows.
+Suppose, in a foliation $(W,\F)$ of codimension one, $L$ is a compact leaf that intersects the boundary $\partial W$ transversely, and suppose a loop $\gamma$ transverse to $\F$ intersects the leaf $L$.
+Then, a neighborhood of the loop can be replaced by a Reeb component.
+In the new foliation $\F'$, all the leaves of $\F$ that intersected $\gamma$ become open and the new compact leaf does not touch the boundary $\partial W$.